nsidc/qgreenland/README.md

 ## For contributors

-Those wishing to utilize the `qgreenland` code to create their own QGreenland data package should see the contributor [How to run QGreenland Core](https://qgreenland.readthedocs.io/en/latest/contributor/how-to/run-qgreenland.html) guide.
+Those wishing to utilize the `qgreenland` code to create their own QGreenland data package should see the contributor [How to build QGreenland Core](https://qgreenland.readthedocs.io/en/latest/contributor/how-to/run-qgreenland.html) guide.